Councillor Shaheena Haroon was elected to the Office of Mayor on Wednesday, 25 May 2022.

 The Mayoral Charity Appeal

-During their term of office the Mayor and the Consort have adopted the Josh Wilson Brain Tumour Charity, Annabelle's Challenge and Bury Alzheimer's Society as the main beneficiaries of the Mayoral Charity Appeal, but other local charities will also receive support from the Appeal.
+During their Term of Office the Mayor and the Consort (or Mayoress) have adopted Jinnah Day Care Centre, Bury Veterans Hub, Jigsaw, Bury Hospice, Organic Soul and Bury Hospice as the main beneficiaries of the Mayoral Charity Appeal.

 Inviting the Mayor to attend events